Rutgers selected for fifth straight year by U.S. Department of State to host Mandela Washington Fellowship

 “It’s not easy to have on-the-ground support when you live so far away,” Dande said, adding that she will be traveling to Kenya in June 2018 as part of the Mandela Washington Fellowship Reciprocal Exchange.

 There, Dande—on behalf of Hitaji Development Initiative—will meet with Charo and local officials, school administrators, girls and parents to establish a mentorship program for girls to participate in during the months when school is not in session.
 She also aims to establish a vocational training program for girls who dropped out of school or who did not perform well enough to continue on to college.

 “Being a part of Rutgers Global has provided me with a lot of opportunities and given me a lot of insights,” she said.
 “I’ve been able to think outside the box and connect with the right people like [Charo].”

 Since 2014, the U.S. Department of State has brought 3,000 young leaders from across Sub-Saharan Africa to the United States to develop their leadership skills and foster connections and collaborations with U.S. professionals.
 The cohort of fellows hosted by Rutgers will be part of a larger group of 700 Mandela Washington Fellows hosted at 27 institutions across the United States this summer.

-At the end of the six-week fellowship program, the fellows will convene in Washington, D.C. for the fifth annual Mandela Washington Fellowship Summit, where they will take part in networking and panel discussions with each other and U.S. leaders from the public, private, and non-profit sectors.
+At the end of the five-week fellowship program, the fellows will convene in Washington, D.C. for the fifth annual Mandela Washington Fellowship Summit, where they will take part in networking and panel discussions with each other and U.S. leaders from the public, private, and non-profit sectors.
 Following the summit, 100 fellows will participate in six weeks of professional development training at U.S. non-governmental organizations, private companies, and government agencies.